 - Use up leftovers.
 If you have leftover cooked chicken or turkey, this casserole is a way to use it up and give it new life.

 - Cooked shredded chicken: Cooked shredded chicken makes up the bulk of the casserole.
-If you happen to have leftover Thanksgiving turkey from a holiday meal, you can use that up instead.
+If you happen to have leftover turkey from a Thanksgiving you can use that up instead.
+Just shred it into bite-sized pieces.
+You can use chicken breasts or chicken thighs or both.

 - Onions and mushrooms: Diced onions and mushrooms flavor the creamy sauce and add texture to the casserole.
 You can use any variety of onions and mushrooms, but I usually prefer a yellow or white onion and white button or Baby Bella mushrooms.